 Infants’ Friend History

 Chemist JC Minnis arrived in Ipswich Queensland, Australia from the outback town of Blackall around 1930.
-Whilst in Blackall, JC performed a range of necessary services to the community, including optometry, dentistry and assisted with anesthetics at the local hospital.
+Whilst in Blackall, JC performed a range of necessary services to the community, including optometry, dentistry and assisted with anaesthetics at the local hospital.

 In 1939 through to 1949, JC Minnis was the Mayor of the City of Ipswich.
 His medical expertise was quickly recognised and he was constantly called upon for medical advice.
-Many of his ‘patients’, mostly infants, suffered from colic and wind complaints, diarrhea, boils, colds and flu.
-JC decided to mix his own remedies for these common complaints – such as diarrhea mixture, Indian Cerate – drawing ointment for boils, Red Acid Cure for coughs and many others.
+Many of his ‘patients’, mostly infants, suffered from colic and wind complaints, diarrhoea, boils, colds and flu.
+JC decided to mix his own remedies for these common complaints – such as diarrhoea mixture, Indian Cerate – drawing ointment for boils, Red Acid Cure for coughs and many others.